 I showed him all my references and he drew the perfect figure on his very first try.
 It must be fate, I thought, as I winced under his needle.
 In about three minutes he was done.
 I looked down at my new forever-accessory, beaming with pride.

 When people ask, I tell them it's a celebration of the female form.
 It's a simply put explanation and doesn't require a lot of follow-up questions.
 Though, the real meaning is a bit more complicated.
 I decided to tattoo a woman's curves on my body—boobs and hips, to be more precise—because I've always been really uncomfortable with my own.
-I developed an eating disorder during my teenage years after they arrived, fleshy and not entirely tight, and continued to hate them on and off for decades afterwards.
+I developed an eating disorder during my teenage years after they arrived, fleshy and not entirely tight, and continued to hate them on and off for decades afterward.

 My feelings about my breasts became particularly entangled in my quest for a different form, You can't be really skinny and also have big boobs, I'd tell myself.
 After going through treatment and therapy, and years of learning to be kinder to myself, I decided to get breast reduction surgery.
 At that point, gaining back weight post-eating disorder had made it so my breasts felt like foreign objects—like a weight I had to carry around that wasn’t my own.

 My feelings after the surgery were really positive, I was happy with the results and felt far more comfortable in my body.
 But the scars remained and left an indelible mark on my confidence.
-I went from feeling ashamed of my breast size to feeling embarrassed of the scars.
+I went from feeling ashamed of my breast size to feeling embarrassed about the scars.
 Needless to say, my body insecurities all centered around my boobs for a very long time.
 So I decided to tattoo them on my arm for all to see.
 It was freeing, really, to resolve to take matters into my own hands for the second time (the first being the decision to get the surgery).